 The proposed approach involves using a control system to reduce the time and effort of the operator involved in the control process.
-The control system (CS) is a software tool that implements the proposed management approach based on data [] Control involves configuration and data exchange, in this case, through the use of the metamodel of the integrated inforamtion system (IS) and a hierarchical rule base with fuzzy logic inference.
+The control system (CS) is a software tool that implements the proposed management approach based on data [20].
+Control involves configuration and data exchange, in this case, through the use of the metamodel of the integrated inforantion system (IS) and a hierarchical rule base with fuzzy logic inference.
 The control system acts as an adapter to facilitate the interaction of the integrated IS with the PLM software complex.

-Figure 7 shows the process of organizing the management of an information system with the involvement of a control system.
-When comparing Figures 1 and 7, it is noted that the role of the analyst and the operator is excluded from the control process, their functions are performed by the CS.
-It is also worth noting that in the management process, there are several conditions in both cases:
+Figure 8 shows the process of organizing the management of an information system with the involvement of a control system.
+Figures 1 and 8 demonstrate that the control process does not include the role of the analyst and the operator.
+The CS performs these functions.
+Also, there are several conditions in both cases: